-- All staff use of University ICT must be consistent with all terms and conditions in contracts of employment and with the University Human Resources Policies that are to be found on the Human Resource web site.
-All student use of ICT Systems and Facilities must be consistent with the Student Code of Conduct that is to be found on the Senate Office web site.
+- All staff use of University ICT must be consistent with all terms and conditions in contracts of employment and with the University Human Resources Policies.
+All student use of ICT Systems and Facilities must be consistent with the Student Code of Conduct.
 Your use should not involve access to or publication of material of a nature which might bring discredit to you or the University.

 - Before you can have access to and use any University ICT you must be registered as a User.
 Whether you are a student or member of staff of the University or you are a visitor or guest, you are required to adhere to the University's Policies, Guidelines and procedures.
 If your status is properly recorded in the relevant administrative databases you can be registered as a User by a standard process.
 If you are not a student or a member of staff, as part of the registration process you will give an undertaking that you have read these Regulations and agree to be bound by them.
 Copies of these Regulations may be posted on notice boards and are published in the University Calendar.

 - When you are registered to use University ICT, you will be given a UserID and a password, referred to as a “GUID”.
 This UserID is your personal identification and along with your password serves to authenticate you to the system and to grant access to the Systems and Facilities that you are authorised to use.